SolaceLabs/sl-cf-solace-messaging-demo/README.md

 The goal of this demo is to illustrate a real world example of using messaging between microservices in the cloud.
 This demo illustrates the Aggregator Microservice Design Pattern using an event driven architecture with messaging to communicate between Microservices, specifically Solace Messaging in Pivotal Cloud Foundry.

+### Related project - SolaceLabs/solace-messaging-demo

+This project is similar to the following Solace Labs Demo: [SolaceLabs/solace-messaging-demo](https://github.com/SolaceLabs/solace-messaging-demo).
+The difference is that this project uses the Spring Cloud Connector for Solace Messaging and is currently not suitable outside of Cloud Foundry.
+The `SolaceLabs/solace-messaging-demo` project uses the Solace Java Spring Boot project to connect to Solace Messaging and therefore currently is not suited to a Cloud Foundry environment.
+Going forward we will move to a single demo which works in both environments and is platform agnostic.

 ## Contents

 * [Overview](#overview)